 the original Halpern fountain ~ the Siebenröhrenbrunnen in Heilbronn Germany

-furthest point Josh travelled down the Danube river, in Budapest
+the furthest point Josh traveled down the Danube river, by the Orszaghaz in Budapest

 drinking the same sacred spring water that Josh's grandfather drank in Ukraine